whiteside-daniel/zoho-deluge-scripts/catalyst/zohowriter-logging/README.md

 # Zoho Writer Logs via Catalyst Function

-Configure Zoho Writer with advanced logging
+Configure Zoho Writer with advanced logging.
+Zoho writer cam implement custom Deluge scripts, but those scripts are difficult to manage and see logs.

 ## Configure your Catalyst Project